epfml/disco/docs/FEDERATED.md

 After every successful aggregation, the server also stores the resulting weights as the latest global model weights.

+If a client sends a stale or invalid contribution, the server drops that contribution and returns the latest global model with the round number the client must use for its next contribution.
+Before the first aggregation, the latest global model is the initial model and its round is `0`.
+This lets an out-of-sync client resynchronize and retry without waiting for another aggregation.

 ## Clients Joining During Training

 When a new client joins an ongoing training round, the server sends it the latest available global model weights.
 The new client can then begin local training from the latest globally aggregated model.